ghoomfrog/silili/README.md

 - *japa* is a thumbs-up in front of the mouth.
 - *kil* is a horizontally circling sideways fist.
 - *minki* is a sideways fist moving up and down.
-- *iti* is a backward hand with repeatedly bending fingers in front of the mouth.
+- *iti* is a backward hand in front of the mouth, clenching and unclenching.
 - *swi* is a sideways mouth hand with the middle, ring and pinkie fingers open, in front of the mouth.
 - *pan* is a downward semi-closed hand in front of the mouth.
 - *sal* is a forward fist in front of the mouth (with a raised elbow).